California Agricultural Technology Institute

 The Agricultural Sciences Building is the administrative hub for the Jordan College of Agricultural Sciences and Technology.
 Located near the center of the Fresno State campus, it houses the dean’s office and staff; a dozen “smart classrooms” and teaching laboratories dedicated to agriculture and related disciplines; a central computer lab available to students; a large theater-style classroom for faculty, staff and student assemblies; and JCAST department and faculty offices.
 Additional faculty and department offices are housed in other campus buildings.

 Gibson Farm Market

 The Gibson Farm Market is a unique Fresno State enterprise offering a variety of food and horticulture products produced on the university’s own campus farm.
 Among the most popular market products are fresh summer sweet corn; Fresno State ice cream, cheese and milk; beef and pork products; almonds; grapes; and wine from the Fresno State Winery.
-The products have been either grown, packaged, and/or processed by Fresno State and its students.A generous $1.2 million donation made by benefactor Joyce Mae Gibson in 2011 propelled the market into a new chapter, enabling construction of the brand-new farm market building, as well as improved equipment for the store.
+The products have been either grown, packaged, and/or processed by Fresno State and its students.A generous $2 million donation made by benefactor Joyce Mae Gibson in 2011 (which included $500,000 for the campus quarterhorse unit) propelled the market into a new chapter, enabling construction of the brand-new farm market building, as well as improved equipment for the store.
 These new facilities have helped the market grow even more, by adding the new Fresno State ice cream counter, plant cage, and wine tasting room.
 Every purchase made at the farm market directly supports the students and enterprise that developed it.
 This has enabled enterprises to purchase new equipment, create new products and in-turn provides valuable hands-on instruction and experience for students.